weiss-d/freecamper/README.md

 ## What is not to be done

-❌ Any automatic audio downloaders, ripers etc.
+❌ Any automatic audio downloaders, rippers etc.

 ## How to participate
 Feel free to open an issue or make a PR.
 No rules yet. 🙂